dataesr/doadify/README.md

 ## Fullstack or not ?

-During the Doadify installation process, you will be ask if you need a server or not.
+During the Doadify installation process, you will be asked if you need a server or not.

+## Release

+To create a new NPM release, simply create and push a new tag or run `npm version [patch|minor|major] &&  git push origin --tags`.